Skip to content

 Doris Zinkeisen painted the liberation of Bergen-Belsen concentration camp

-Working with the Red Cross, Doris Zinkeisen was the first painter to enter the notorious concentration camp after it was liberated by the British Army in 1945.
+Working with the Red Cross, Doris Zinkeisen was one of the first artists to enter the notorious concentration camp after it was liberated by the British Army in 1945.

 Mehzebin Adam, curator at the British Red Cross, looks at her incredible story

-Doris Zinkeisen was the first artist to enter the infamous Bergen-Belsen Concentration Camp after it was liberated on 15th April 1945.
+Doris Zinkeisen was one of the first artists to enter the infamous Bergen-Belsen Concentration Camp after it was liberated on 15th April 1945.

 She would have witnessed the 13,000 unburied bodies and around 60,000 inmates, most acutely sick and starving.